Stackclash/5e-vault/5. Mechanics/Rules/Variant Rules/Skill Variants.md

 ---
 obsidianUIMode: preview
 cssclass: json5e-note
+tags:
+- compendium/src/5e/dmg
 aliases: ["Skill Variants"]
 ---
 # Skill Variants
 *Source: Dungeon Master's Guide p.
 263*

 A skill dictates the circumstances under which a character can add his or her proficiency bonus to an ability check.
 Skills define those circumstances by referring to different aspects of the six ability scores.
-For example, [[5.
-Mechanics/Rules/Skills.md#Acrobatics|Acrobatics]] and [[5.
-Mechanics/Rules/Skills.md#Stealth|Stealth]] are two different aspects of Dexterity, and a character can specialize in either or both.
+For example, [[\5.
+Mechanics\Rules\Skills.md#Acrobatics|Acrobatics]] and [[\5.
+Mechanics\Rules\Skills.md#Stealth|Stealth]] are two different aspects of Dexterity, and a character can specialize in either or both.

 You can dispense with skills and use one of the following variants.
 Choose whichever one best suits your campaign.